tusharkoltesimform/LMS-Submission-Tushar-Kolte/POC/README.md

-# Transaction Monitoring & Fraud Detection POC
+# POC - Card Transactions

 A data engineering system built on **Microsoft Fabric** and **Azure** — ingesting batch and real-time transaction data, processing it through a Medallion Architecture, detecting fraud with a 5-rule composable engine, and serving a branch-secured Power BI dashboard.